Communities

 General comments

-ghost-in-the-zsh‭ wrote almost 4 years ago · edited almost 4 years ago
+ghost-in-the-zsh‭ wrote about 4 years ago · edited about 4 years ago

 I also tried adding this line, as a test replacing the symlink function call, but the observed result was the same as what's already documented in the update: